 Bank of Nova Scotia agreed Tuesday to buy Citigroup Inc.’s retail and commercial banking businesses in Panama and Costa Rica, a move that will nearly triple the Canadian lender’s customer base in the two countries.

 After decades of political turbulence, Nicaragua is finally safe and open for business.
 Filled with undisturbed beaches, sleepy surf towns, and eco-conscious hotels, the country has invested in travel-friendly infrastructure while keeping its local charm intact.
-Getting there is easier than ever—Delta is offering a new direct flight from Los Angeles (the first on the west coast), and American Airlines has added a direct route from Dallas (a first for the town).
-Nicaragua's first private airport will open at the end of the year.
+Getting there is easier than ever—Delta is offering a new direct flight from Los Angeles (the first on the west coast).

 Costa Rica should see accelerating economic growth in the second half after the Central American country struggled to recover from Intel’s closing of export facilities last year, central bank President Olivier Castro said.
-The $50 billion economy is rebounding from bad weather that hit crop production and the closing of manufacturing plants by Intel Corp., Castro said in a May 30 interview in Cancun, Mexico.
-Public works projects could help spur growth after 11 consecutive months of deceleration, he added.
+The $50 billion economy is rebounding from bad weather that hit crop production and the closing of manufacturing plants by Intel Corp.

 Macy’s is the most recent retailer to have its results impacted by the West Coast port dispute.
 This may seem like a transient, one time problem, but the truth is, even on a good day the West Coast ports are bottlenecks that slow the flow of goods from the point of production in the Far East to the point of demand somewhere in the U.S. They’re just too busy.

 This may be the best time in a decade to diversify into Latin America real estate, thanks to a strong U.S. dollar and a number of positive developments in key cities, according to a new survey.
-The survey of 20 top property markets in Central and South America conducted by Live and Invest Overseas over the past three months identifies Cali, Colombia, as the most affordable on a per-square-meter basis.
-The survey considered the cost of two-bedroom apartments of 75 to 100 square meters in each market.
-This would be a comfortable size for a second home abroad or a retirement residence and an ideal configuration for a rental property in most markets.
+The survey of 20 top property markets in Central and South America conducted by Live and Invest Overseas over the past three months identifies Cali, Colombia, as the most affordable.

 For about the past ten years, people have been calling Nicaragua the new Costa Rica.
 The people who live there respectfully disagree.
 Nicaragua is less touched by tourism, more culturally rich, and home to a population whose hospitality is innate—and who still make up most of the people you encounter in restaurants and hotels.
-It’s also still remarkably affordable, while having low crime statistics similar to those of its more popular neighbor.
-There’s a colonial city in the country’s center, and the nature is as impressive as anything in Central America: volcanoes, rain forests, beaches and exceptional surf breaks.
-Every expat and part-time homeowner I met seemed to feel that they’d hit the jackpot or gamed the system.
-They almost couldn’t believe their luck.
+It’s also still remarkably affordable.

 The Dominican Republic sold $2.5 billion of bonds, the second sovereign debt offer in Latin America this year, to pay off more expensive notes.
 The country issued $1 billion in notes due 2025 and $1.5 billion in bonds due 2045, according to data compiled by Bloomberg.
-Some of the proceeds of the sale will be used to refinance and repurchase domestic and overseas debt, according to a person familiar with the matter who isn’t authorized to speak publicly and asked not to be identified.
+Some of the proceeds of the sale will be used to refinance and repurchase domestic and overseas debt.

 Nicaragua plans to begin building access roads and highways on Monday near the country’s Pacific coast as it starts work on a $50 billion inter-oceanic canal meant to rival Panama’s century-old waterway.
-President Daniel Ortega and executives from the Hong Kong-based HKND Group, which is building the canal, will attend an inauguration ceremony in the capital of Managua, according to Telemaco Talavera, a spokesman for the project’s development commission.
-A separate ceremony will be held in Rivas, a town between the Pacific coast and Lake Nicaragua, he said.
+President Daniel Ortega and executives from the Hong Kong-based HKND Group, which is building the canal, will attend an inauguration ceremony.

 A century after the U.S. steamship Ancon first sailed through the Panama Canal, a $5.3 billion expansion delayed by bickering contractors and angry workers is nearing completion.
 The problem is it might not be big enough.
 With the expansion 16 months behind schedule, canal administrator Jorge Quijano said officials are studying whether to dig a fourth set of locks to handle a growing fleet of super-sized ships.
 Those include the 400-meter-long “Triple E” vessels capable of carrying more than 18,000 containers, four times more than current ships passing through the canal.

 The United Nations’ Economic Commission for Latin America and the Caribbean estimates that the region’s economy will expand 2.2% this year, a sharp reduction from a previous forecast of 2.7%.
-The projection is based on weaker external demand, less dynamic domestic demand, lagging investments, and limited room for putting in place policies to boost growth, according to the U.N. agency, known as Eclac.
-Growth has trended lower in the region over the past few years, with an expansion of 2.5% last year, 2.9% in 2012 and 4.3% in 2011, it said.
+The projection is based on weaker external demand, less dynamic domestic demand, lagging investments, and limited room for putting in place policies to boost growth.

 Lawmakers in El Salvador approved a tax reform bill on Thursday that introduces a minimum income tax targeting loopholes used by the rich, as well as a imposing levy on financial transactions.
 The measures were approved with a slim majority of 44 votes of the 84 cast with the backing of lawmakers from the ruling leftist Farabundo Marti National Liberation Front (FMLN) with help from the moderate right wing GANA party.